smileyface12349/wedding-website/README.md

 The config affects how the website displays, but is completely separate from the details of the wedding.
 This includes which sections there are, colour scheme and other options for each section.

 To change the config, make a new class e.g. `CustomWebsiteConfig` that inherits from `DefaultConfig` and implements the `IWebsiteConfig` interface directly.
-To change section theming, you will need to override the whole Sections attribute.
+To change section theming, you will probably want to override the whole Sections attribute (but you can modify only particular sections in your implementation).

 If you're making a new feature and you're feeling generous, hide it behind a config option and then PR it!
 This will allow other people to benefit from your contributions.
 I will try and review PRs quickly, although please note that I am unlikely to change the default behaviour in a way that is merely personal preference.
+If you're thinking of making a PR, get in touch early on about your design approaches and I can give you early feedback!

 ## Interactivity